 The kit consists of:

-A flex shaft shaft complete with sleeve and friction bearings.
+A flex shaft shaft complete with sleeve and friction rings.

 A drill to shaft adapter.